Fallbacks¶

-When your downstream microservices fall apart, retries exceed or breakers fire on, you need to have a solid plan B that will cover this failure up for the upstream microservices.
-Otherwise, the whole request chain would fail in a cascading fashion all the way up.
+When your downstream microservices fall apart, retries are exhausted, or circuit breakers open, you need a solid plan B to cover this failure for upstream microservices.
+Otherwise, the entire request chain would fail in a cascading fashion all the way up.

-This plan B is normally called a fallback, and it comes in different forms depending on the context and functionality to fill.
+This plan B is typically called a fallback, and it comes in different forms depending on the context and functionality required.

-• Log and silence the exception (e.g. if the message broker is not responding, and you can miss the message)
+- Log and silence the exception (e.g., if the message broker is not responding and you can afford to miss the message)

-• Use some functional redundancy in a case of failure (e.g. request currency rates from another provider if the primary one is down)
+- Use functional redundancy in case of failure (e.g., request currency rates from another provider if the primary one is down)

 import asyncio